Tabo Monastery: Newer temples

 Five temples are included in the newer temple group, such as the Chamber of Picture Treasures (Z'al-ma) and the White Temple. (dKar-abyum Lha-Khang).
 After the assembly hall, the large Temple of Dromton (Brom-ston Lha khang) is the largest temple in the complex and contains many wall paintings; the wooden planks in the ceiling are decorated.
 The Mahakala Vajra Bhairava Temple (Gon-khang) contains the protective deity of the Gelukpa sect; it contains fierce deities and is only entered after protective meditation.
-The Protectress deity of the monastery along with her retinue are depicted on a large panel on the east wall of the main entrance; this painting was damaged due to water seepage and has been very well restored by ASI as it provides a link to the old history of Tabo Monastery.
+The Protector deity of the monastery along with his retinue are depicted on a large panel on the east wall of the main entrance; this painting was damaged due to water seepage and has been very well restored by ASI as it provides a link to the old history of Tabo Monastery.

 Stupas in the backdrop of the surrounding hills.

 Stupas

 There are many stupas in the precincts of the temple complex of which four have paintings in its interior.
 Two of the stupas are dated to the 13th century, based on the paintings.
 A carved wooden lintel was also found in one of the stupas.